DoubleML/doubleml-docs/doc/guide/scores.rst

 The methods and algorithms to estimate the causal parameters, to estimate their standard errors, to perform a multiplier bootstrap, to obtain confidence intervals and many more are implemented in the abstract base class ``DoubleML``.
 The object-oriented architecture therefore allows for easy extension to new model classes for double machine learning.
-This is doable with very minor effort whenever the linearity of the score function is satisfied.
+This is doable with very minor effort.

+If the linearity of the score function is not satisfied, the computations are more involved.
+In the Python package ``DoubleML``, the functionality around the score functions is implemented in mixin classes called ``LinearScoreMixin`` and ``NonLinearScoreMixin``.
+The R package currently only comes with an implementation for linear score functions.
+In case of a non-linear score function, the parameter estimate :math:`\tilde{\theta}_0` is obtained via numerical root search of the empirical analog of the moment condition :math:`\mathbb{E}[ \psi(W; \theta_0, \eta_0)] = 0`.

 Implementation of the score function and the estimate of the causal parameter
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++